 Notes: Eloise Butler noted introducing Twoleaf Miterwort on Sept.
 4, 1909 from specimens she brought back to Minneapolis from Appleton Maine while on her summer visit to the East Coast; again on April 13, 1910 with plants obtained in Groveland Park (local) and 5 more clumps from there in Sept.
 1917; and on April 14, 1914 with plants obtained from the grounds of the Catholic Seminary in St. Paul.
-Additional plants in 1917.
+Additional plants in 1917, '23, and '26.
 Martha Crone noted it in bloom in 1939 and planted it in 1953.
 She also listed it on her 1951 inventory of plants in the Garden at that time along with the Naked Miterwort (M. nuda) which is the species Eloise Butler listed as present in the Garden area on her original indigenous list of May 25, 1907.

 M. nuda does not have stem leaves and usually produces stolons.
 M. diphylla is native to Minnesota in counties that are along the eastern border of the State, except the far NE.
 This is the westward extent of the plants range in the United States.
 M. nuda, which is no longer extant in the Garden, has more of a northern presence in the State and in most of Canada.
 These two species are the only representatives of Mitella in Minnesota.
 There are nine species of Mitella in North America.
 Susan Wilkins planted M. diphylla in 2009 and 2012.